Automotive history

 Lamborghni Miura art car at Concorso d’Eleganza Varignana 1705 18

 “So that means it was done before,” he adds.
-Gebhard subsequently spoke to former employees at Bertone who confirmed that just one Miura was painted over and over – Lamborghini wanted to test public reaction to the different colours.
+Gebhard says he subsequently spoke to former employees at Bertone who confirmed that just one Miura was painted over and over – Lamborghini wanted to test public reaction to the different colours.

-Gebhard estimates all those extra layers of paint added 50kg to the Miura, so it’s not exactly the lightweight he originally wanted – it’s even more special than that.
+Gebhard estimates all those extra layers of paint added 50kg to the Miura, so it’s not exactly the lightweight he originally wanted – but it’s even more special than that.

 You may also like